By Rohitash · Mindfulness | Music & Meaning

 Learning the Grammar of Quiet

-From this window, the stream keeps its promise to flow.
-The world keeps its promise to make noise.
-I keep my promise to listen.
 I don’t fear quiet anymore; I welcome it with every open sense.
 One day I’ll return to it completely.
 Until then, I practice small returns—five breaths at the sill, a minute of nothing before the next thing, the kindness of logging off when the soul feels glitchy.
+It is a gentle art of learning how to slow down in the city, even when the streets refuse to slow down for you.

 “What you reap shall you sow,” a great yogi of the Himalayas told me when I was young and stubborn.
 I think he meant: plant presence, harvest presence.
 Plant hurry, harvest blur.